PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

-Below are the properties of the matrix transpose.
+Below are the properties of the matrix inverse.

 - $(\mathbf{A}^{-1})^T=(\mathbf{A}^T)^{-1}$
 - $(\mathbf{AB})^{-1}=\mathbf{B}^{-1}\mathbf{A}^{-1}$